Categories: Business Execution

 3. Go to the next most troublesome area and do the same

-4. Reinforce, cajole, encourage, and raise expectations.
+4. Reinforce, persuade, encourage, and raise expectations.

 5. Enjoy the applause